webpack/webpack.js.org/src/content/guides/getting-started.md

 }
 ```

-Now the `npm run build` command can be used in place of the longer commands we used earlier.
-Note that within `scripts` we can reference locally installed npm packages by name instead of writing out the entire path.
-This convention is the standard in most npm-based projects and allows us to directly call `webpack` instead of running `npx webpack`.
+Now the `npm run build` command can be used in place of the `npx` command we used earlier.
+Note that within `scripts` we can reference locally installed npm packages by name the same way we did with `npx`.
+This convention is the standard in most npm-based projects because it allows all contributors to use the same set of common scripts (each with flags like `--config` if necessary).

 Now run the following command and see if your script alias works: